Health professionals

-My Health Record can provide clinical immunology/allergy specialists and other members of a patient’s healthcare team with better access to health information to support them in caring for their patients.
-The accessibility of information about a patient’s serious allergies (including drug and food allergy) is an important step to improve patient safety in this area.
+My Health Record can provide clinical immunology/allergy specialists and other members of a patient’s healthcare team access to additional health information to support them in caring for their patients.
+The accessibility of information about a patient’s serious allergies (including food and medication allergies) is an important step to improve patient safety in this area.

-Health professionals can use a conformant clinical information system to upload an event summary or specialist letter to their patient’s My Health Record that might include information about their test results, allergic status, management plan, commencement of allergen immunotherapy or other treatments.
+Most healthcare professionals can use their computer system to upload an event summary or specialist letter to their patient’s My Health Record.
+Information that could be added includes test results, current allergies, management plan, allergen immunotherapy or other treatments.
+To learn more about the suitability of your computer system view the Conformant clinical software products.

-The following resources have been developed for clinical immunology/allergy specialists and other health professionals, to support their use of My Health Record for patients with allergy.
+The following resources have been developed for clinical immunology/allergy specialists and other healthcare professionals working in allergy, to support their use of My Health Record for patients with allergy.

 Fact sheets